Legal

 Under UK GDPR and the Data Protection Act 2018, you have the following rights:

-- Right of access — to request a copy of the personal data we hold about you
+- Right of access — to request a copy of the personal data I hold about you

 - Right to rectification — to request correction of inaccurate or incomplete data